ocp-power-automation/ocp4-upi-powervs/docs/automation_host_prereqs.md

 ## Automation Host Setup

 Install the following packages on the automation host.
 Select the appropriate install binaries based on your automation host platform - Mac/Linux/Windows.

+### Configure Your Firewall
+If your system is behind a firewall, you will need to ensure the following ports are open in order to use ssh, http, and https:
+- 22, 443, 80

+These additional ports are required for the ocp cli (`oc`) post-install:
+- 6443

 ### Terraform